 OZARK EMS is a Advanced Life Support Service owned and operated by Leon Cheatham NREMT-Paramedic / Instructor and Kathy Cheatham RN CPHQ NR-AEMT based in Calico Rock, Arkansas.

-Established in November 2010 in response to the possibility of losing ambulance service to this rural Arkansas area; OZARK EMS started with 1 basic ambulance in 2010 and now has 4 trucks.
-They started out as a Basic Life Support Service and now are an Advanced Life Support Service.
-They keep one truck stationed in Calico Rock to provide for ALS emergencies and another ALS truck and one BLS unit staffed to provide non emergency transfers for surrounding areas.
+Established in November 2010 in response to the possibility of losing ambulance service to this rural Arkansas area; OZARK EMS started with 1 BASIC ambulance in 2010 and now have 4 trucks.
+They started out as a Basic Life Support Service and in 2012 became an Advanced Life Support Service.
+They keep one ALS Paramedic truck stationed in Calico Rock to provide for ALS emergencies and another ALS Paramedic truck, one ADVANCED EMT truck, and one BASIC truck staffed to provide non emergency transfers for surrounding areas.

 OZARK EMS is a member of the Calico Rock/Pineville Chamber of Commerce and the Arkansas Ambulance Association,